erinenwilliams/data_science_capstone/data wrangling steps.md

 	+ pulled from our enroll app, this includes name, starting cohort, a link to the student’s application, and number of cohorts completed
 3. Drop out analysis - need to update and merge with recent data
 	+ a subset of all students with added demographic and anecdotal information on students who dropped out of the program
+4. Logic scores and interviewers pulled from apply app

 Steps:

 1. Gather all datasets in excel.
 2. Tidy datasets.
 I cleaned up column names to be short and concise.
-3. Consolidate data sets using dplyr in R.
+3. Consolidate data sets using dplyr in R. e.g.:
 ```{r}
 dropouts <- left_join(dropouts_May_2017, Drop_out_analysis2, by = "id")
 ```